Energinet-DataHub/geh-core/source/App/documents/documentation.md

 ### Azure Functions App

-For a full implementation, see [Program.cs](https://github.com/Energinet-DataHub/opengeh-wholesale/blob/main/source/dotnet/wholesale-api/Orchestrations/Program.cs) for Wholesale Orchestrations application.
+For an implementation, see [Program.cs](https://github.com/Energinet-DataHub/opengeh-process-manager/blob/main/source/ProcessManager.Orchestrations/Program.cs) for Process Manager Orchestrations application.

 Features of the example: